kiranz/just-api/docs/docs/features.md

       status_code: 200
 ```

 Note that if any error occurs before Just-API reads `meta` info of the suite, then suite will be marked as failure.

 ### Skipping a test

-When you written a set of specs in a suite, but want to skip a spec, you can do so by providing `false` as value for enabled key of the spec.
+When you have a set of specs in a suite, but want to skip a spec, you can do so by providing `false` as value for enabled key of the spec.

 ```yaml
   - name: disabled spec